marc2332/lenar/readme.md

 # 🌑 lenar

-lenar is a toy programming language
+lenar is a interpreted and toy programming language, written in Rust 🦀

 > ⚠️ I am not an expert in this area.